 - When you begin the game, click the title screen to progress to the electronic lock slide.
 You can display the lock while the students are working on the puzzles.

 - Students attempt to escape the manor by clicking the numbers on the keypad.
 If they enter the correct passcode, they will escape.
 If they are incorrect, the lock will flash an ‘Incorrect’ message and then automatically reset.
 The students will need to check their answers and try again.

 Due to the complexity of behind-the-scenes links in this PowerPoint, standard keyboard navigation has been disabled.
 You must click the screen to progress from the title page to the electronic lock.
 When you finish the PowerPoint, tap the ‘Esc’ key on your keyboard.

 This escape game is differentiated.
 Three separate versions of the Millbrook Manor Guidebook (the students’ worksheets) have content aligned to different year levels.
 All Guidebooks use the same clue pages so students can all participate at the same time!
 Shapes on the front cover identify the three versions as follows:

 - triangle – two- to four-digit addition and subtraction, multiplying numbers by ten

 - pentagon – the above, plus order of operations and halving large numbers.

-If you have some super-quick escapees, take a look at some of our Halloween word searches below.
+If you have some super-quick escapees, look at some of our Halloween word searches below.
 They can tackle these while the rest of their classmates try to break out!